theviderlab/landmark-detection-with-retrieval/README.md

 detection becomes an anchor the model is instantiated and remains fixed in world space, replacing the 2‑D icon that was previously drawn on the overlay.

+For build and run instructions, see [`android_app/README.md`](android_app/README.md).
+`local.properties` is ignored by Git and must be created locally by Android Studio.